VTickner/odin-rock-paper-scissors/Pseudocode.md

 - Output playerSelection and computerSelection
 - Output playerScore and computerScore
-- Output "You won! playerSelection beats computerSelection" or "You lost! computerSelection beats playerSelection" depending upon who won the game round
+- Output "You won! playerSelection beats computerSelection" or "You lost! computerSelection beats playerSelection" depending upon who won the game round, or output "It's a draw! playerSelection = computerSelection!

-}
+} while (playerScore < 5 && computerScore < 5)

 Output overall winner at the end of the game

 - (playerScore === 5) ?
 "You won!
-5 games to computerScore" : "You lost!
+5 : computerScore" : "You lost!
 5 games to playerScore"

 ## Reset game?